edgio-docs/edgio-docs/src/pages/guides/sites_frameworks/limits.md

 Another thing to keep in mind is that "tmp" directory is ephemeral, meaning that it gets reset/recycled.
 If you store a file in "tmp", it most likely won’t be available in the next request.
 That’s why you’ll need to use external services to store permanent file storage.
-These external services can be Amazon S3, Google Cloud Storage, or any other storage.
+These external services can be Amazon S3, Google Cloud Storage, or any other storage service.

 ## Serverless Bundle Size Limitation {/*serverless-bundle-size-limitation*/}